pwstegman/bci.js/docs/api.md

 <a name="module_bcijs.loadCSV"></a>

 ### bcijs.loadCSV(filePath) ⇒ <code>Promise</code>
-Loads a CSV file into an array
+Loads a CSV file into an array<p>This method is exclusive to Node.js</p>

 **Kind**: static method of [<code>bcijs</code>](#module_bcijs)
 **Returns**: <code>Promise</code> - A promise object which resolves to the CSV data array